Pawsanie/Novelist/README.md

 ```bash
 pip install pygame
 ```
-You can change this library by first downloading it from the repository and installing your version using the command.
+If you want you can change this library by first downloading it from the repository and installing your version using the command.
 ```bash
 pip install ./path/to/modified/lib
 ```